christophgil/ZIPsFS/README.md

 the command prompt.
 In this mode the program can be stopped normally with Ctrl-C or Ctrl-Backslash.
 With  -o allow_other, also other users can access the the file system.

 For more information on command line arguments  run ZIPsFS without parameters or with -h.

+## Logs

+We recommend to run ZIPsFS in a tmux session, using the option -f (foreground).
+In this mode, logs at stdout are enabled and are directly observable.
+In addition, a log file with errors and warnings is  written into the first root folder.
+An HTML file with status information is found int the root of the file system.

 # Features

 ## Acts like a union or overlay file system

-- The contents of several root folders given as absolute paths are  joined.
+- The contents of several root folders given as absolute paths are combined.
 - Only the first root is writable.

 ## fail-safe

-- Root folders can be marked as less reliable  by starting the absolute file path with two slashes instead of one.
-This is in analogy to remote  paths  in Windows - so-called UNCs.
+- Root folders can be marked as less reliable  by starting the absolute file path with two slashes rather than just one.
+This is in analogy to remote  paths in Windows.
-  ZIPsFS queries all remote root folders periodically and if a remote file system is not responding, it will be skipped.
+  ZIPsFS queries all remote root folders periodically.
+If a remote file system fails to  respond in time, it will be skipped.
+  This may avoid block by  broken mounts.

 ## Adaptations to the file tree

-- Normally, ZIP files appear as folders showing the content of the ZIP files.
-Our software requires folders ending on  ".d".
-The zip files end with ".d.Zip".
-Therefore  ZIPsFS may remove the ".Zip" suffix.
+- Normally, the names of ZIP files appear as folders.
+The ZIP entries are files in these folders.
+However, our software requires folders ending with  ".d" instead of  ".d.Zip".
+  Therefore  ZIPsFS is capable of suppressing the  ".Zip" suffix for selected file paths.

 - For other data file types the name of the ZIP file must not appear in the file tree at all.
 The containing files within the ZIP file appear directly in the file listing.
-  For example a directory containing 1000 ZIP files each containing 4 files will be shown as a listing of  4000  files.

-This behavior is governed by rules in src/configuration.h and is based on file and path names.
-Users may want to addapt these rules for their needs.
+The rules in the user-defined configuration file  src/configuration.h are based on file paths.
+Changing these rules requires recompilation.

 ## File seek

-For remote and compressed file systems, data is best read sequentially.
+For remote and/or compressed files, data is best read sequentially.
-Reading at different positions is unfavorable.
+Reading at changing file positions is unfavorable.

 ZIPsFS can store the entire ZIP entry in RAM.
 All threads can read the data from the in-RAM copy.
 When all file connections are closed, the file date in the RAM is released.

-## Performance

-ZIPsFS uses SQLite3 to keep directory listings.
-When the last-modified file attribute has not changed, the stored directory listings are still valid and das not need to be read from the ZIP files again.

 # Implementation

+Written in Gnu-C.
 Based on fuse3 example passthrough.

-Written in Gnu-C.
+ZIPsFS uses SQLite3 to keep directory listings.
+When the last-modified file attribute has not changed, the stored directory listings are still valid and does not need to be read from the ZIP files again.

 # Current status

 Testing and Bug fixing

+# Operation system

+Developed and tested on Linux 64 bit.
+May requires  minor adaptations for other UNIX like platforms like MacOS.

 ## Also see